onthebusiness/harelang.org/content/tutorials/introduction.md

       lossy, and therefore must be done explicitly.
 Converting between signed and unsigned types must also be explicit.

-      Hare also supports *type tests* and *type assertions* via the "is" and "as" keywords, which can be used to work with the selected type of a tagged union at runtime.
-An "is" expression returns a bool, true if the tagged union is set to a value of the given member type.
-The "as" expression is useful for when you *know* that a tagged union has a particular type and you want to treat it as that type&nbsp;&mdash; this "assertion" is tested at runtime and will cause your program to abort if found to be untrue (try swapping "x as int" for "x as uint" to demonstrate this).
+      Hare also supports *type tests* and *type assertions* via the `is` and `as` keywords, which can be used to work with the selected type of a tagged union at runtime.
+An `is` expression returns a bool, true if the tagged union is set to a value of the given member type.
+The `as` expression is useful for when you *know* that a tagged union has a particular type and you want to treat it as that type&nbsp;&mdash; this "assertion" is tested at runtime and will cause your program to abort if found to be untrue (try swapping `x as int` for `x as uint` to demonstrate this).

       Casts are tested at compile time to ensure that the desired conversion is